-Literature Cambridge and Lucy Cavendish College are pleased to offer a series of talks on Virginia Woolf and her circle, given by distinguished scholars in the field.
+Literature Cambridge and Lucy Cavendish College, Cambridge present a series of talks on Virginia Woolf and her contemporaries, given by distinguished scholars in the field.
 The talks are free and open to all.
 Town and gown all welcome.

 You can buy lunch in the Lucy Cavendish dining hall from 12.30 pm before the talk.

 We are pleased to offer two lectures on Woolf's contemporaries, Katherine Mansfield and Elizabeth Bowen.

 David Trotter, Giving the Sign: Katherine Mansfield's Stories

 Tuesday 23 January 2018, 1.00 pm, Lucy Cavendish College, Cambridge

 This talk will discuss episodes involving communication at a distance in Virginia Woolf’s The Waves and stories by Katherine Mansfield, notably ‘Psychology’, ‘Bliss’, ‘The Man without a Temperament’, and ‘The Stranger’.

 Aoife Byrne, Elizabeth Bowen's Writings of the Second World War

 Tuesday 6 March 2018, 1.00 pm, Lucy Cavendish College, Cambridge

 How do we understand material loss in wartime?
 In 1940, houses Virginia Woolf had lived in (at 52 Tavistock Square and 37 Mecklenburgh Square) were both bombed.
 The Regent's Park residence of her friend Elizabeth Bowen was bombed twice during the war.
 This paper explores the ways in which Bowen responds to the upheavals of war, and how this experience changed the meanings of home.